Shantom/DailyDungeon/README.md

 ### Possible Random Events

-Found a sword: It increases Lin's attack.
+Find a sword: This increases Lin's attack.

-Fell over: It decreases Lin's attack.
+Fall over: This decreases Lin's attack.

-Found a portion: It either gives Lin extra HP or lose some HP.
+Find a portion: This either gives Lin extra HP or lose some HP.

-Found a shield: It increases Lin's defense.
+Find a shield: This increases Lin's defense.

-Attacked by a slime: It decreases Lin's defense.
+Attacked by a slime: This decreases Lin's defense.

 ### Possible Bosses

-For floor of 1,2,3,5,6,7,9,10,11,13,14,15, the twelve Chinese zodiac signs, rat, ox, tiger, rabbit, dragon, snake, horse, sheep, monkey, rooster, dog and pig, occupy one floor each.
+For floors of 1,2,3,5,6,7,9,10,11,13,14,15, the twelve Chinese zodiac signs, rat, ox, tiger, rabbit, dragon, snake, horse, sheep, monkey, rooster, dog and pig, occupy one floor each.

-For floor of 4, 8, 12, 16, the Four Holy Beasts, which are the Azure Dragon of the East, the Vermilion Bird of the South, the White Tiger of the West, and the Black Tortoise of the North, guard each floor.
+For floors of 4, 8, 12, 16, the Four Holy Beasts, which are the Azure Dragon of the East, the Vermilion Bird of the South, the White Tiger of the West, and the Black Tortoise of the North, guard each floor.

 For the last floor, 17, the Yellow Dragon takes the responsibility.